 “Only those who risk going too far can possibly find out how far they can go.” – T.S.
 Eliot

-Researchers split several groups of people into groups of 3-4 and gave them 20 pieces of dry spaghetti, a metre of tape, a marshmallow and some string.
-The groups were given 20 minutes to create the tallest freestanding structure they could using the materials provided that was capable of supporting the marshmallow.
-The groups included business undergraduates, doctors, lawyers and engineers but interestingly none of these groups managed to build the tallest structure.
+Researchers split several groups of people into groups of 3-4 and gave them 20 pieces of dry spaghetti, a meter of tape, a marshmallow and some string.
+The groups were given 20 minutes to create the tallest freestanding structure they could use the materials provided that were capable of supporting the marshmallow.
+The groups included business undergraduates, doctors, lawyers, and engineers but interestingly none of these groups managed to build the tallest structure.
 The winning group was made up of four kindergarten students.
-How did these 4 & 5 year olds manage to build the winning structure?
+How did these 4 & 5-year-olds manage to build the winning structure?
 Simply put, they weren’t afraid to fail.
 They were also the only group who asked for more spaghetti!
 This allowed them to quickly discover what didn’t work and allowed them to pursue the things that did.
 The other groups spent the majority of their time planning and organizing their group and discussing their strategies and very little time actually building.

 Sometimes we learn from the failures of others, sometimes we learn from our own.
 What’s important is that we take those lessons and then try an alternative approach to achieving our goals rather than giving up or taking the failure as evidence that we will never succeed, I know in my own life, that many of the successes I’m currently enjoying are rooted in my biggest failures.
 While the experiences themselves are not anything I ever want to repeat, I don’t think I would have learned the lessons as effectively any other way.

 Even though so much can be learned from failing, it’s definitely not a comfortable route to success.
-As human beings we have a deep rooted desire for approval and recognition and the idea of being noticed for being unsuccessful strikes fear into the heart of many.
+As human beings, we have a deep-rooted desire for approval and recognition and the idea of being noticed for being unsuccessful strikes fear into the heart of many.
 This might explain why public speaking always ranks in the top 5 list of fears because one thing that’s definitely worse than failing is failing in public.
-As unpleasant as it can feel to fail though, some of the most successful people are those who embrace failing because they understand that failing is only temporary and it’s a key part of the success process.
+As unpleasant as it can feel to fail though, some of the most successful people are those who embrace failure because they understand that failure is only temporary and it’s a key part of the success process.
 In Silicon Valley, being part of a startup that failed actually enhances your resume in the eyes of prospective employers.
 Being able to bounce back from adversity and apply the lessons learned to a new project is a sought after quality in an industry that is built on innovation and out of the box thinking.
-Failing in this environment is a badge of honour as opposed to a source of shame.
+Failing in this environment is a badge of honor as opposed to a source of shame.

 When it comes to finances, failure can be a painful and embarrassing experience but we need to remember that it is often rooted in misinformation, apathy or a lack of understanding rather than bad luck or a lack of skill.
 Even if we’ve achieved significant success, it’s possible that a fear of failure is holding us back from taking advantage of great opportunities to be even more successful.
-Habit, conditioning and fear all play a role in keeping us on the safely familiar path.
-If we have a hankering to be walking a different path or a sense that we could be doing something differently then perhaps it’s worth asking ourself if a fear of failure is holding us back and whether that fear is justified.
-As Dr. Robert Schuller once asked “what would you attempt to do if you knew you could not fail?”
-It’s a good question to think on… if you’d like to share your thoughts, I’d love to hear them!
+Habit, conditioning, and fear all play a role in keeping us on the safely familiar path.
+If we have a hankering to be walking a different path or a sense that we could be doing something different then perhaps it’s worth asking ourselves if fear of failure is holding us back and whether that fear is justified.
+As Dr. Robert Schuller once asked, “what would you attempt to do if you knew you could not fail?”
+It’s a good question to think about… if you’d like to share your thoughts, I’d love to hear them!